 • Shorten the time required to confirm a clinical diagnosis of Lawsonia infection

-• Ensure that animal colonies are free of Lawsonia
+• Help ensure that animal colonies are free of Lawsonia

 • Early prevention of spread of this bacterium among a colony